Megan Fox’s Doppelganger, Claudia Alende, Flaunts Hourglass Figure In Tiny Yellow Dress

 Viewed nearly 200,000 times, the fun video was met with just shy of 700 comments.
 Many took to the comments trying to understand exactly what the purpose of the video clip was.

-In both the video and the photos, Claudia paired her yellow outfit with a matching yellow manicure, a dark pink lip color, and light eye make-up.
+In both the video and the photos, Claudia paired her yellow outfit with a matching yellow manicure, a dark pink lip color, and light eye makeup.

-As Alende zoomed in on herself in the video clip, her viewers could see a hint of underboob falling out of the peek-a-boo cutout along the midriff of the dress.
+As Alende zoomed in on herself in the video clip, viewers could see a hint of underboob falling out of the peek-a-boo cutout along the midriff of the dress.

-In the past week, the Burger Babes founder has shared eight different posts on Instagram flaunting her uncanny resemblance to Megan Fox from all different angles.
+In the past week, the Burger Babes founder has shared eight different posts on Instagram, flaunting her uncanny resemblance to Megan Fox from all different angles.